gilesbowkett/git-smudge-and-clean/readme.md

 spaces into tabs when you commit a file.

-The files `git.config.sample` and `git.attributes.sample` demo lines you should add to your `config` and `attributes` files in order to make this work.
+The files `git.config.sample` and `git.attributes.sample` show lines you should add to your `config` and `attributes` files in order to make this work.
 Those files live at either `.git/info/attributes` (project-local)